TheDimPause/micro.blog-typewriter-dark-plug-in/README.md

-# Typewriter dark mode
+# Sublime Ads Code

-Adds support for Dark Mode in the Micro.blog Typewriter design.
+Adds Sublime Ads script into the <head> tag of a site.